6 Steps to Improving Customer Service

 By Joanne Jeffries

 In today’s competitive environment, customer service has to be of the highest quality.
-The customer of a facilities manager is typically other functions within their own organization.
-For example a facilities manager who is responsible for catering within the office should consider all employees that eat in the restaurant or café as their customers.
+A facilities manager has numerous functions within their own organization, for example a facilities manager who is responsible for catering within the office should consider all employees that eat in the restaurant as their customers.

 Quality customer service needs to be the norm and these six steps provide a good framework to delivering excellent customer service.